-At MODsolar we work with all kinds of companies.
+At MODsolar, we work with all kinds of companies.
 One of our core missions is to see the solar industry grow as fast as possible.
-Nevertheless, there are two main business models that are fighting it out right now and it will be fascinating to see who comes out on top.
+Nevertheless, two primary business models are fighting it out right now, and it will be fascinating to see who comes out on top.

 Vertical integration in the solar market essentially means that one company is responsible for everything from acquiring the customer to installing the system and then maintaining that system throughout its lifetime.

 On the flip side, Channel strategies refer to companies that specialize in one part of the process, such as a finance company or a dedicated installer.
 These companies partner up with others to create channels, filling in the rest of the process.

 Currently, about 50 percent of the solar market is vertically integrated, and the other 50 percent works through channel strategies.
 If you are thinking of starting a company in this industry, vertical integration vs. channel strategy is going to be one of the main questions you will need to ask yourself.

 There are some pretty clear advantages and disadvantages on both sides.
 Vertically integrated companies can control the entire customer service experience.
 Just like a more conventional utility supplier, these companies will be part of the consumer’s life for many years.
 This integration creates an opportunity for growth, long-term monetary gains, as well as the future ability to expand the relationship with the customer to other products.

 Because vertical integration involves the entire chain of the solar business, those who choose this model also have the advantage of something called ‘margin stacking.’
 With channel strategies, there may be as many as four or five players involved.
 This means that each player will need to meet their margins to stay in business.

 With vertical integration, this is not the case.
 Controlling each step of the process means they can combine, or stack these margins and use the gains to grow the business, offer lower prices or increase profits.